 Looking for the best YouTube channels about China?

-Even though I’ve been living in China for almost three years, I still love watching other people’s adventures on YouTube.
+Even though I’ve been living in China for many years, I still love watching other people’s adventures on YouTube.

 1. Blondie in China

-Amy Lyons has traveled all over the country on and off for around five years.
+Amy Lyons has traveled all over the country on and off for around 10 years.
 She calls herself a ‘professional tourist’ and it’s easy to see why.

 She has a lot of energy and presents China to audiences in a lively and vibrant manner.